devynthmario/Pokemon_FireRed_Info_App/README.md

 Internet connection is required for PokéAPI requests and sprite loading.

 ## 📄 License
-This project is for educational purposes.
-Feel free to modify or expand — just give proper credit.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You are free to share and adapt the materials in this repository for any purpose, even commercially, **as long as you give appropriate credit** by mentioning my name **(Devynth Mario)** and linking back to this repository.
+© 2025 Devynth Mario.
+All rights reserved.

 ## 📦 requirements.txt
 requests>=2.32.0